iffse/pay-respects/README.md

 - `{{command}}`: All the command without any modification
 - `{{command[1]}}`: The first argument of the command (the command itself has index of 0)
 - `{{command[2:5]}}`: The second to fifth arguments.
 If any of the side is not specified, them it defaults to the start (if it is left) or the end (if it is right).
+- `{{typo[2](fix1, fix2)}}`: This will try to change the second argument to candidates in the parenthesis.
+The argument in parentheses must have at least 2 values.
+Single arguments are reserved for specific matches, for instance, `path` to search all commands found in the `$PATH` environment.

 The suggestion can have additional conditions to check.
 To specify the conditions, add a `#[...]` at the first line (just like derive macros in Rust).
 Available conditions: